 Look for growth indicators and swings in hiring volume

 There are many telltale signs indicating that a company is about to increase its headcount.
-In a previous blog post, we’ve listed 14 trigger events that staffing sales professionals should jump on to drive business most effectively.
+In a previous blog post, we’ve listed 14 buying signals that staffing sales professionals should jump on to drive business most effectively.
 Companies to go after are those, for example, that have recently closed a successful round of funding, are about to relocate to a new area, have just won a large new deal, or are in the process of launching a new product, and will very likely need an extra pair of hands to manage the workload.

 Contact potential customers with a tailored message at the right time